PhoenixTales/phoenix-docs/_includes/nav.md

 # Phoenix Concept

 Design Docs of [Phoenix](/) - a gothic drama
-and an immersive sim rpg in third person.
+as an immersive sim rpg in third person.

 ## Index